 Frequently Asked Questions

-This medication is used for the treatment of seizure disorders, certain psychiatric conditions, and for the prevention of migraine headaches (manic phase of bipolar disorder).
-It works by restoring the balance of certain substances in the brain that are natural (neurotransmitters).
+Divalproex is used to treat seizure disorders, certain psychiatric conditions (such as the manic phase of bipolar disorder), and to prevent migraine headaches.
+It works by restoring the balance of certain natural substances (neurotransmitters) in the brain.